 - Get a perspective on how Waze fits in the Google economy

 Di-Ann Eisnor is director of growth for crowd-sourced navigation and real-time traffic application, Waze, now part of Google.
 Working across users, governments, international media and local community groups, Eisnor continues to spearhead the company's global initiatives to make connected cities a reality and to grow Waze into new markets and new products.

-OSU 5 Years Later, The Future of P3 Parking with Profits for All
+OSU 5 Years Later, The Future of P3 Parking with Benefits for All

 Case Study.
 CampusParc, the Ohio State University (OSU) Parking concession celebrates its 5th anniversary in 2017.
 What fundamental decisions set up this P3 for success?
 Get tips on crafting a successful P3 from investor buy in to asset owner support.
 Learn about the QIC approach to parking investment and what makes parking an attractive asset.
 Find out how partnership teams work & what makes for success from the investor’s point of view.
 Hear from CampusParc President Sara Blouch on how she transitioned from university employee to concessionaire & how the parking staff adapted to new operating rules.
 Learn how the P3 design benefitted the university.
 Find out how parking continues to be a desired asset class and what it means to operating parking pros & their success.

 - Find out how successful P3 development brought asset owner, finance and a parking concession into play to build a working model for collaborative success.